 - a.
-Long-term mortgages (those not paid in full during the Chapter 13) unless the property was surrendered, in which case the debt is discharged

-- b.
-Alimony and child support

-- c.
-Long-term educational loans
+Long-term mortgages (those not paid in full during the Chapter 13) unless the property was surrendered, in which case the debt is discharged - b.
+Alimony and child support - c.
+Government funded or guaranteed educational loans or benefit overpayments - d.
+Death or personal injury caused by DUI or DWI. - e.

-- d.
 Nondischargeable tax debt